cran-io/prismetic-api/README.md

 ## Sensor ##

 ### POST /devices/:device_id/sensors
-Creates a new user for an account.
+Creates a new sensor for a device.

 ```js
 Params: {